andersonbrito/andersonbrito.github.io/_pages/Volunteering.md

   - image_path: /assets/images/Lorem-Ipsum.jpg
     title: "ABEP-UK"
     alt: "Placeholder Image Left Aligned"
     excerpt: 'In 2016-2017 I was the Executive Director of the ABEP-UK (Association of Brazilian Postgraduate Students and Researchers in the United Kingdom), a UK based association founded in 1980, with headquarters in London.
 Its mission is to promote networking and represent Brazilian Students and Researchers in the UK.
-During my period at ABEP-UK I presented the institution and its members in oficial ocasions, and organized networking events, as the ABEP-UK's Annual Conference, an international event that congregates members of the association to discuss relevant researches developed by fellow Brazilians abroad.'
+During my period at ABEP-UK I have presented the institution and its members in oficial ocasions, and organized networking events, as the ABEP-UK`s Annual Conference, an international event that congregates members of the association to discuss relevant researches developed by fellow Brazilians abroad.'
     url: "https://abep.org.uk"
     btn_label: "Read More"
     btn_class: "btn--inverse"